Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Photonics for Resource Disaggregation

 \subsubsection{Reconfiguration Time}

 Spatial and wave-selective switches typically require centralized scheduling~\cite{TAGO} to reach a steady globally optimal solution.
 The reconfiguration time can range from tens of nanoseconds to tens of milliseconds.
-In production \ac{HPC} systems, multi-node jobs start every few seconds and last from minutes to hours~\cite{Bandwidth_steering,TACO_disaggregation}.
-Also, job resource usage and communication becomes predictable early, does not change fast, and typically remains predictable throughout a job's execution time~\cite{TACO_disaggregation,Bandwidth_steering,ShalfKOS05,VetterM02}.
+In production \ac{HPC} systems, multi-node jobs start every few seconds and last from minutes to hours~\cite{Bandwidth_steering, TACO_disaggregation}.
+Also, job resource usage and communication become predictable early, do not change fast, and typically remain predictable throughout a job's execution time~\cite{TACO_disaggregation, Bandwidth_steering, ShalfKOS05, VetterM02}.
 Therefore, even milliseconds of reconfiguration time is ample.